EmeraldCod/EmeraldCod/README.md

 - 🌱 I’m currently learning **Golang**

-- 👯 I’m looking to collaborate on **Devops,devsecops,cloud Computing**
+- 👯 I’m looking to collaborate on **Devops,devsecops and cloud Computing**

 - 👨‍💻 All of my projects are available at [https://github.com/EmeraldCod](https://github.com/EmeraldCod)